A Natural Alternative to Coffee

 This study’s important contribution is that it showed how cocoa supplementation can boost brain blood flow in response to need (defined as neurovascular coupling), that directly affects our ability to focus and pay attention, even over the short term.

-The study also found, somewhat surprisingly, that the flavonol-rich and the flavonol-poor cocoa drinks produced the same effects, showing that something other than flavonols was responsible for the observed improvements.6
+The study also found, somewhat surprisingly, that the flavanol-rich and the flavanol-poor cocoa drinks produced the same effects, showing that something other than flavanols was responsible for the observed improvements.6

 Another study enrolled 20 young adults (average age 33) who were randomly assigned to receive 11.6 grams of cocoa powder, a mix of caffeine and theobromine (components of cocoa), or a placebo.7

 This study focused on the immediate, short-term cognitive effects of cocoa consumption, with cognitive function tests administered before treatment, and one and two hours after treatment.

 The study showed that, compared to placebo, cocoa powder significantly shortened reaction time and boosted alertness in a test that required focus, attention, and concentration.7